gjherbiet/toto/README.md

 	$ toto + High priority task

-Now display our todo list (all existing tasks are prefixed by their line number on the task list file):
+Now display our todo list (all existing tasks are prefixed by their line number on the task list file, which identifies the task):

 	$ toto
 	1:_ This is my first task
 	2:+ High priority task

+If you want to avoid the line numbers to be displayed (because you do not intend to modify any of the task), you can add the `-N` or `--no-line-number` option to your call:

+	$ toto -N
+	_ This is my first task
+	+ High priority task

 Note that we could have called `toto list` or `toto ls`, they are all equivalent.